san-kumar/devtodo2-web-extension/README.md

 - No messy installation, just clone the repo and you're set!
 - Compatible with command line tool `DevTodo2`, so you can switch between GUI and command line seamlessly.
 - Super simple .todo2 JSON file format (can be hand edited or piped to any program as needed).
+- Works in every resolution or window size thanks to responsive CSS!
 - About 100 lines of super simple PHP / Vuejs code (great for learning as a weekend project)

 ## Requirements